This guide explains what an overpayment under the Universal Credit system is and the possible ways to deal with an overpayment.

 Deductions from Universal Credit

-Your standard allowance is the basic amount your household will receive each month before any additional payments are added for things like childcare.
+Your standard allowance is the basic amount your household will receive each month before any additional payments for things like childcare.

-If the amount being recovered is causing financial difficulty, you should use your budget sheet to support asking for the amount to be reduced.
+If the amount deducted is causing financial difficulty, you should use your budget sheet to support asking for the deduction to be lowered.

-You should have no more than three deductions from Universal Credit at any one time and a maximum of 25% of your standard allowance can be taken.
+You should have no more than three deductions from Universal Credit at any one time and a maximum of 15% of your standard allowance can deducted.

 Direct earning attachment

-Overpayments can also be recovered from your wage via a direct earnings attachment.
+Overpayments can also be deducted from your wage via a direct earnings attachment.

-You and your employer will be sent a notice setting out how much will be deducted.
-The deduction will be a percentage of your net income (your pay after tax and deductions have been taken).
+You and your employer will receive a notice setting out the amount.
+The deduction will be a percentage of your net income (your pay after tax and deductions).
 You can find the amount you should have deducted on the GOV.UK website.

-If the amount being recovered is causing financial difficulty, you should use your budget sheet to support asking for the amount to be reduced.
-The DWP Benefit Overpayment Recovery Guide states that a reduced payment can be considered if it is causing you hardship.
+If the amount taken is causing financial difficulty, you should use your budget sheet to support asking for a reduction.
+The DWP Benefit Overpayment Recovery Guide states that a reduced payment may be made if it is causing you hardship.

 You should not be left with less than 60% of your net earnings.
-This is called the ‘protected earnings proportion’.
+This is the ‘protected earnings proportion.’

 Court action